Skip to main content

 • Five9 VoiceStream set up for your instance.
 Contact your Five9 representative for help.

-• Kore administrator having access to Kore.ai Agent AI instance and familiarity with creating and configuring an Agent AI Bot.
+• Platform administrators with access to Agent AI instance and know-how of Agent AI bots.

-• Kore App credentials, such as Agent AI Widget URL, Bot ID, Client ID, Client Secret, Account ID, and SIP URI.
+• App credentials, such as Agent AI widget URL, Bot ID, Client ID, Client Secret, Account ID, and SIP URI.

 Definitions